prathimacode-hub/HashnodeBlogs-Backup/cknh4zx7r00ozr2s1dvdx27u4.md

 ## My Lane of Blogging Plans

-#⚡-2articles1week Challenge
+<h2>#⚡-2articles1week Challenge</h2>

 Hello All.

 Welcome to my page.
 Blogs had become a vital part and are most needed by generations across world.
 Internet is showering blogs these days.
-This article is written as a Task4 for #HashnodeBootcamp.
+This article is written as a Task4 for **#HashnodeBootcamp.**

 In this article, I'll articulate my blogging plans I have for my blog in coming future and introduce you to the reasons I blog.

-Let's get started
+Let's get started:

-**Plans for My Blog:**
+<h2>Plans for My Blog:</h2>

 - Do my planning well before.
 Think it as magazine which sends monthly or weekly newsletter.
 - Jot down my points and convey with quality content